cedwards14/my-first-cpsc-1520-repo/README.md

 I have learnt how to

--github desktop
+- github desktop
--Create local repositroy
+- Create local repositroy
 - commit changes to my repositroy
+- Publish my code to GitHub.com